Jirzo/TrendsInovation-Django/DB/README.md

 ### WSL

-To set it up, your system must be running Windows 10 version 2004 or a newer version, or it should be running Windows 11.If you have an older version, please refer this [manual ](https://learn.microsoft.com/en-us/windows/wsl/install-manual)
+To set up WSL, ensure your system is running Windows 10 version 2004 or later, or Windows 11.
+If you're using an older version, please refer to the [manual ](https://learn.microsoft.com/en-us/windows/wsl/install-manual) for upgrading your system to a compatible version.

-Now, you have the option to install all the necessary components for running Windows Subsystem for Linux (WSL) using a single command.
+Now, you can install all the necessary components for Windows Subsystem for Linux (WSL) with a single command.

-To do this, open PowerShell or the Windows Command Prompt with administrator privileges (right-click and choose "Run as administrator").
-Input the command `wsl --install`, and after that, restart your computer.
+To get started, open PowerShell or the Windows Command Prompt as an administrator (right-click and select "Run as administrator").
+Then, run the command `wsl --install`.
+Once the installation is complete, restart your computer.

-After restarting your computer, launch the Windows Subsystem for Linux (WSL) with administrator privileges.
-You will then be prompted to set up a username and password for your Linux distribution.
+After the restart, launch WSL with administrator privileges.
+You'll be prompted to create a username and password for your Linux distribution.

-This account will be designated as the Linux administrator, granting the capability to execute sudo (Super User Do) administrative commands.
+This account will be your Linux administrator, allowing you to run administrative commands using `sudo` (Super User Do).

 ### MariaDB

-Prior to installing MariaDB, you need to execute the following command `sudo apt update && sudo apt upgrade`.
+Before installing MariaDB, run the following command: `sudo apt update && sudo apt upgrade`.

-If you get the _Temporary failure resolving error_ you have to change the DNS.
+If you encounter a _Temporary failure resolving error_, you'll need to update the DNS settings.

-Type `sudo nano /etc/resolv.conf` in that file, modify the IP address to 8.8.8.8, save the changes, and then execute the update and upgrade commands again.
+Enter `sudo nano /etc/resolv.conf`, change the IP address to `8.8.8.8`, save the file, and rerun the update and upgrade commands.

-Type this command: `sudo apt install mariadb-server </br> Executing these commands will install MariaDB without requiring you to set a password or make any additional configuration changes.
-As the default setup may leave your MariaDB installation vulnerable, you'll utilize a script provided by the mariadb-server package to limit server access and remove any inactive accounts.
+Next, install MariaDB with this command: `sudo apt install mariadb-server`.

+This will install MariaDB without requiring a password or additional configurations.
+Since the default setup may leave your MariaDB instance vulnerable, use the script provided by the `mariadb-server` package to secure it by limiting access and removing inactive accounts.

-So, type this command: `sudo mysql_secure_installation` Then, simply press ENTER to indicate 'none'.
+Run the command: `sudo mysql_secure_installation`, and press ENTER when prompted to leave the password as 'none'.

-> Output
+> **Output:** <br>
-> NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB
->      SERVERS IN PRODUCTION USE!
-PLEASE READ EACH STEP CAREFULLY!
+> **NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB SERVERS IN PRODUCTION USE!
+PLEASE READ EACH STEP CAREFULLY!**
 >
-> In order to log into MariaDB to secure it, you'll need the current
-> password for the root user.
-If you've just installed MariaDB, and
-> you haven't set the root password yet, the password will be blank,
+> To log into MariaDB for securing it, you'll need the current password for the root user.
+If you’ve just installed MariaDB and haven’t set a root password yet, leave the field blank and simply press ENTER.
-> so you should just press enter here.
 >
->Enter current password for root (enter for none):
+> **Enter current password for root (enter for none):**

-You'll encounter a query asking whether you wish to transition to Unix socket authentication.
-Given that you already possess a secured root account, you can bypass this stage.
-Type 'n' and then press ENTER to proceed.
+You will be prompted with a question about transitioning to Unix socket authentication.
+Since you already have a secured root account, you can skip this step.
+Simply type 'n' and press ENTER to continue.

-> Output
+> **Output:**
-> . . .
+> <br>
-> Setting the root password or using the unix_socket ensures that nobody
-> can log into the MariaDB root user without the proper authorisation.
+> Setting the root password or using Unix socket authentication ensures that no one can access the MariaDB root user without proper authorization.
 >
-> You already have your root account protected, so you can safely answer 'n'.
+> Since your root account is already secured, you can confidently respond with 'n'.
 >
-> Switch to unix_socket authentication [Y/n] n
+> **Switch to Unix socket authentication [Y/n]:** n
 >
-> Once installed, you'll primarily utilize these three commands for working with MariaDB:
+> After the installation, you will mainly use these three commands to interact with MariaDB:

 Now, type 'n' and then press ENTER to proceed.

-> Output
+> **Output:**
-> . . .
+> <br>
 > OK, successfully used password, moving on...
 >
-> Setting the root password ensures that nobody can log into the MariaDB <br>
-> root user without the proper authorisation.
+> Setting the root password ensures that no one can access the MariaDB root user without proper authorization.
 >
-> Set root password?
-[Y/n] n
+> **Set root password?
+[Y/n]:** n

-Afterward, you can proceed by pressing 'Y' and then ENTER to accept the defaults for all subsequent prompts.
-This action will remove certain anonymous users and the test database, disable remote root logins, and immediately implement these new configurations so that MariaDB enforces the changes you've made.
+After that, you can press 'Y' and then ENTER to accept the default settings for all subsequent prompts.
+This will remove anonymous users and the test database, disable remote root logins, and apply the new configurations, ensuring that MariaDB enforces the changes you've made.

-Optional, you can create an administrative user.
-Please follow the next steps
+If desired, you can also create an administrative user.
+Please follow the next steps:

->    Type `sudo mariadb` <br>
+> Type `sudo mariadb` to access the MariaDB shell.
+>
-> Then create a new user with root privileges and password-based access.
-Be sure to change the username and password to match your preferences: <br>
+> Next, create a new user with root privileges and password-based access.
+Be sure to replace the username and password with your desired values:
+>
+> ```sql
-> Then `GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;` <br>
+> GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
+> ```
+>
-> Flush the privileges to ensure that they are saved and available in the current session: <br>
+> Then, flush the privileges to ensure that the changes are saved and accessible in the current session:
+>
+> ```sql
+> FLUSH PRIVILEGES;
+> ```
-> `FLUSH PRIVILEGES;` <br>
+>
-> Following this, exit the MariaDB shell: `exit`
+> Finally, exit the MariaDB shell by typing:
+>
+> ```sql
+> exit
+> ```

-Now it's time to initiate the process and confirm whether the installation was successful.
+Now it's time to start the process and verify if the installation was successful.

-- `sudo systemctl start mariadb` to initiate the database, it will prompt you for the WSL root key.
+- Use `sudo systemctl start mariadb` to launch the database; you may be prompted for the WSL root password.
-- `sudo systemctl status mariadb` to know the status of the database.
+- Run `sudo systemctl status mariadb` to check the current status of the database.
-- `sudo systemctl stop mariadb` to stop the database
+- If needed, use `sudo systemctl stop mariadb` to halt the database service.

-### Establishing a connection from Windows HeidiSQL to WSL2 MariaSB.
+### To establish a connection from Windows HeidiSQL to MariaDB running on WSL2.

-After finishing the MariaDB installation, download and install [HeidiSQL](https://www.heidisql.com/download.php?download=installer).
+Ensure that you have HeidiSQL installed on your Windows machine. <br> You can download it from the [HeidiSQL](https://www.heidisql.com/download.php?download=installer) website.

 Make sure the MariaDB service is up before proceeding.

 - Launch HeidiSQL.
-Once inside, initiate the process of creating a server by right-clicking on **New**.
-Make sure that Network type is MAriaDB or MySQL (TCP/IP)
+Once inside, start the process of creating a new server by right-clicking on **New**.
+Ensure that the **Network Type** is set to **MariaDB** or **MySQL (TCP/IP)**.
 ![Register server image](https://imgur.com/aPhI7wt.png)

 ### Create and populate the database

-- Once you've established a new session and accessed it, you'll need to right-click on the session name and select the option to create a new database.
+- Once you've established a new session and accessed it, right-click on the session name and select the option to <br> **Create new database**.
+This will allow you to set up a new database within your MariaDB instance..
 ![Database name image](https://imgur.com/6l7DLnL.png)

 - Set the next name 'mariadbScaffold'.